 - Foreign exchange dealing;

-- Money transferring;
+- Money transfer;

-- Dealing in virtual currencies
+- Dealing in virtual currencies;

 3. Compliance Program